 For the 2018 spring season, BAC girl’s lacrosse program is offering competitive teams at the K-2, 3/4, 5/6 and 7/8 grade levels.
 Grade level teams are grouped based on experience and ability in order to allow for competitive play within NVYLL.
 In addition, BAC started a Little Laxer program in 2016 for Pre-K thru 2nd grade players that are first year players, or those not ready to play at the competitive level every week.
 This program consists of a once-per-week skills session designed for the girls to have fun while learning the basics of the sport.

-Our entire BAC lacrosse program is overseen by Commissioners Tom Sullivan and Christina Eastman.
+BAC Lacrosse Program is overseen by Commissioners Tom Sullivan and Christina Eastman.